Fabiandebug/MyStoreFront/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+# MyStore Project Overview

+MyStore is Angular application that allows users to view a list of available products to purchase, add them to a shopping cart, and ultimately complete the checkout process.

+## Project Instructions
+The app uses the data.json file that was provided on the project starter file.

 ## Install the App dependencies

  npm install